pineconedata/pineconedata.github.io/_posts/2023-11-07-automated-feed-generator.md

     # Create an argument parser for command-line options
     parser = argparse.ArgumentParser(description="Scrape a website and generate an RSS feed.")

-    # Add and parse a  command-line argument for specifying the path to the configuration file
+    # Add and parse the command-line argument for specifying the path to the configuration file
     parser.add_argument('--config_file', required=True, help="Path to the configuration file")
     args = parser.parse_args()